microsoft/intelligence-toolkit/app/workflows/compare_case_groups/README.md

-# Group Narratives
+# Compare Case Groups

-The **Group Narratives** workflow generates intelligence reports by defining and comparing groups of case records.
+The **Compare Case Groups** workflow generates intelligence reports by defining and comparing groups of case records.

 ## How it works